etlbox/etlbox.website/doks_v1.8/content/product/details/licensing/index.md

 ---
 title: "Licensing Options"
-description: "Comparing ETLBox Licensing Options: Company vs. Redistributable Licenses"
+description: "ETLBox Licensing Options: Choose the Right Plan for Your Needs"
-lead: "When choosing the right licensing option for ETLBox, it's essential to understand the differences between the Company and the OEM License (also known as the Redistributable License).
-Each is tailored to specific use cases and distribution needs."
+lead: "Whether you're using ETLBox for internal projects or integrating it into commercial products, we offer flexible licensing options tailored to fit your business needs."
 draft: false
 images: []
 menu: